Senator mocks McCarthy's impeachment announcement - ExBulletin

 Senator mocks McCarthy’s impeachment announcement

-Sen. John Fetterman (D-PA) mocks Kevin McCarthy’s (R-CA) call for a formal impeachment inquiry of President Joe Biden
+Sen. John Fetterman (D-PA) mocks Kevin McCarthy’s (R-CA) call for a formal impeachment inquiry of President Joe Biden. #cnn #news

 |